shaleenbardar/Ansible-Basics/README.md

 # Make an inventory file ->
 1) cat > inventory.txt
 2) not to run it use "ansible servername -m ping -i inventory.txt"
+3) To refer to the inventory file server or groups, you need to add cluster_names"_nodes"

 ## Ansible Playbook ->
 1) It can be as easy as writing some commands at vm's